RobotLocomotion/drake/drake/doc/models.rst

 use an "elbow" to shove an object out of the way, we probably don't need exact accuracy.

-But there are cases where we need the precision of a mesh, for example, for the end of the arm, when the arm is reaching into tight or crowded spaces or performing dexterous manipulation tasks.
-In these cases, we need to simplify the mesh.
+But there are cases where we need the precision of a mesh.
+For example, extra modeling precision may be needed to simulate a robot arm's end effector reaching into tight spaces or performing dexterous manipulation tasks.
+In these cases, if its taking too long to process the original mesh, then the mesh needs to be simplified.
 The next section describes some options.

 .. _models_simplifying_meshes: